gattsu001/Telecom-Churn-Predictor/README.md

 #### **Level 1: Base Learners**

-At the first level, four different classifiers are trained independently on the same input features:
+At the first level, only one model is used:

 - `XGBoostClassifier`

+This model learns patterns from customer attributes (usage, billing, service plans, etc.) and produces a churn probability.

+#### **Level 2: Meta-Learners**

+The predicted churn probability from Level 1 (XGBoost) is **combined with the original feature set**, then used as input to train three meta-learners:

 - `LogisticRegression`
 - `DecisionTreeClassifier`
 - `GaussianNB`

-Each model learns its own logic for predicting churn based on customer attributes (usage, billing, service plans, etc.).
-When given a new customer record, each model outputs a **single probability value**—the likelihood that the customer will churn.

-Think of each base model as casting a probabilistic vote:
-> “Given this input, I estimate the churn risk is 18%.”
-> “I estimate 34%.”
-> “I say 12%.”
-> “I predict 22%.”

-This results in four probabilities per customer, one from each base learner.

-#### **Level 2: Meta-Learner**

-These four churn probabilities become the input to a **Logistic Regression meta-learner**.

-The meta-learner doesn't see the original customer data.
-Instead, it learns how to **weight and combine** the base models' outputs based on historical performance:

-- If XGBoost is usually right in high-risk cases, it gets more influence there.
-- If Naive Bayes tends to overpredict churn, the meta-learner learns to downweight it.

-The output of the meta-learner is the **final churn probability**, integrating the strengths of all four base models while reducing individual weaknesses.
+Each of these meta-models learns a slightly different decision boundary based on the XGBoost signal and the original data.
+These models each output a second-level probability of churn.

+These three second-layer probabilities are then **combined via a weighted soft vote**:

+- Logistic Regression: 0.4
+- Decision Tree: 0.3
+- Naive Bayes: 0.3

+The result is a final, blended churn probability that reflects multiple modeling assumptions.

-This architecture improves generalization and avoids over-reliance on any single model’s assumptions or biases.
+This architecture improves generalization and avoids over-reliance on any single model’s biases.
+It was designed to reproduce and extend the structure proposed in the MDPI telecom churn ensemble study.

-This stacked ensemble method leverages the strengths of each base model, aiming to improve overall predictive performance.
+---

 ## Reproducibility > Claims